 When these bacteria are allowed to remain on your teeth for long periods of time, they can begin to irritate your gums, eventually causing the gums to detach from your teeth to create pockets where the bacteria can thrive.
 Fortunately, routine teeth cleaning can remove this plaque, helping to keep bacteria levels in your mouth low and your gums healthy.

 Even if you’ve always been consistent about brushing and flossing daily, receiving regular professional teeth cleaning is important.
 That’s because it gives us a chance to catch all types of problems early, which benefits both your oral health and your budget.
 Any preventive dental care will come with a much lower price tag than the possible interventions and treatments you’d need later on if problems are allowed to persist.

 Another thing to keep in mind is that receiving regular dental care doesn’t just impact your mouth, as it can have profound ramifications on your overall health and quality of life.
-In fact, having professional teeth cleaning performed regularly lowers your risk for developing all types of health issues including heart disease, stroke, diabetes, and lung infections, among others.
+In fact, having professional teeth cleaning performed regularly lowers your risk of developing all types of health issues, including heart disease, stroke, diabetes, and lung infections, among others.
 On the other hand, failing to take good care of your teeth causes pain and tooth loss, all of which can negatively impact your life in a number of ways.

 It’s also important to remember that it’s never too late to build healthy dental habits.
-No matter how long it’s been since you had a routine teeth cleaning, you can still benefit greatly from scheduling one with our experienced and professional team.
+No matter how long it’s been since you had a routine tooth cleaning, you can still benefit greatly from scheduling one with our experienced and professional team.
 Call us today at (404) 400-0400 or contact us online to learn more or to schedule a cleaning.